mohanadkoko/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 * Its clear after using these models there is change and different in term of decreasing in the latency.

 * Model inference time
- In the main function,the accuracy and speed how to design and display on UI to compare between
+ In the main function,the accuracy and speed was tested along with checking the **inference tim** in the code o have implement to check time.time() during inference request to compare the models.
+ *the code for checking timing
+ *the output of inference time in terminal
 ## Assess Model Use Cases

 Some of the potential use cases of the people counter app are: